Updated June 21, 2023

 - Recourse debt is a loan type in which the borrower defaults; the lender can seize the collateral and other assets to recover the money.

 - Other assets the lender may seize include income sources, deposit accounts, etc.

 - The primary difference between a recourse debt and a non-recourse loan is that the borrower is personally liable for the debt in the former.

 - It is backed by collateral and the borrower’s liability, so the lender has to bear a relatively lower risk than any other form of lending.

 This is a guide to Recourse Debt.
-Here we also discuss the definition, features, working, and examples along with advantages and disadvantages.
+Here we also discuss the definition, features, working, examples, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –